BibiEman/aqi-prediction-pipeline/README.md

 Local Installation

-1. Clone the repository
+1. Clone the Repository

 git clone https://github.com/BibiEman/aqi-prediction-pipeline.git
 cd aqi-prediction-pipeline

-2. Create the environment
+2. Create the Environment

 Python 3.11 is recommended.

 conda create -n aqi-hopsworks python=3.11 conda activate aqi-hopsworks

-3. Install dependencies
+3. Install Dependencies

 python -m pip install -r requirements.txt

 SHAP is included in the production dependencies because it is used by the deployed dashboard.
-ARIMA and LSTM experiments may require additional experimental dependencies such as Statsmodels and TensorFlow.
+ARIMA and LSTM experiments may require additional dependencies such as Statsmodels and TensorFlow.

-4. Configure environment variables
+4. Configure Environment Variables

 OPENWEATHER_API_KEY
 HOPSWORKS_API_KEY

 API keys should be stored locally or through deployment secrets and should never be committed to the repository.

 Running the Project